jonasman/JNExpandableTableView/README.md

 Considerations
 ============

-The class is a subclass of UITableView and thus we are not replacing delegates and doing tricky interceptions.
+JNExpandableTableView is a subclass of UITableView and thus we are not replacing delegates and doing tricky interceptions.
 That is why you need to help this class in some datasource calls.